lahosken/misc/rank_imdb/README.md

 # rank_imdb.py

 This script crunches IMDB data to generate lists of well-known movies, TV shows, and people.
-It generates a couple of crossword-dictionary text files.
+It generates a text file listing several titles and names along with ratings; this is suitable for use as a Phraser "prebaked" file.

 To use it, grab some data exported from IMDB.
 This data is documented at https://www.imdb.com/interfaces/ .
 You won't need all of the files listed